Clasificaciones de la decimocuarta etapa y general provisional del Tour de Francia

 Tiempo de lectura: 1'

-Estas son las clasificaciones de la decimocuarta etapa, disputada sobre 117,5 kilómetros entre Tarbes y la cima del Tourmalet en la localidad de Barèges, y de la general provisional del Tour de Francia.
+Estas son las clasificaciones de la decimoquinta etapa, disputada sobre 185 kilómetros entre Limoux y el inédito puerto montañoso de Prat d'Albis, y de la general provisional del Tour de Francia.

 --CLASIFICACIONES.